piitaya/lovelace-mushroom/docs/cards/chips.md

 ## Description

-A chips card allow you to small information at the top of your dashboard
+A chips card allows you to put small information at the top of your dashboard

 ## Configuration variables